belmarca/gambenv/README.md

 `simple-builder.sh` file has some utilities to facilitate this process.
 The build matrix is currently hardcoded.
 It will eventually be much easier to define new `configure` flags, `CC` versions, etc.

+## TODO

+- Update mechanism for the default Gambit Scheme installation
+- `git pull` when creating a new environment to make sure we get recent sources and all available tags?
+- Re-write the environment management logic as a Gambit Scheme module and keep `gambit.sh` very lightweight.
+The `gambit.sh` script is actually a shell re-write of an earlier Scheme script.